-The use of tobacco in any form is not permitted on school grounds at any time (24 hours a day).
-This refers to anytime a student arrives on school property (walking or riding) until the student is off school property as well as attending school sponsored activities away from Grandview.
-Also, electronic cigarettes or tobacco in any form is not to be carried on your person or stored in lockers, etc.
+The use of tobacco in any form, including electronic cigarettes, is not permitted on school grounds at any time (24 hours a day).
+This refers to any time a student arrives on school property (walking or riding) until the student is off school property as well as attending school sponsored activities away from Grandview.
+Also, tobacco in any form is not to be carried on your person or stored in lockers, etc.